-It is important to take your time when selecting seats for your church to make sure they will suit your needs on both an aesthetic and functional level.
-Whether you’re designing a new church to build from the ground-up or remodeling an existing space, start by calculating the seating capacity of your facility.
+When selecting chairs for your church, it’s important to ensure you get the best chairs for your budget to suit your needs on both an aesthetic and functional level.
+Whether you’re designing a new church to build from the ground-up or remodeling an existing space, start by calculating the church seating capacity of your facility.

 1. Consider safety and comfort